 Final offer arbitration increases the likelihood of settlement eighty-nine percent of cases reach a pre-arbitration settlement) versus conventional arbitration (seventy-five percent of cases reach a pre-arbitration settlement).
 The process is popularly called baseball arbitration.
 It is used in Major League Baseball salary disputes when a player does not qualify for free agency.
 A player who prevails in salary arbitration receives an average of 39% more money.

 Despite this significant incentive, 80% of players who file for salary arbitration settle beforehand.
 When players’ offers are chosen as the award, the team uses them more often.
 They make between thirty-six and forty-five more plate appearances.
-Whether this is the result of the sunk cost fallacy or some information learned by management in the arbitration isn’t clear.
+Whether this results from the sunk cost fallacy or some information learned by management in the arbitration isn’t clear.

 “Night Baseball” Arbitration

 A variant of final offer arbitration is “night baseball” arbitration.
 In this procedure, the disputants seal their final offer in an envelope.
-They then present arguments, evidence, and expert testimony to support their positions, without ever revealing exactly what they are.
+They then present arguments, evidence, and expert testimony to support their positions without revealing precisely what they are.

 This is done partly so the arbitrator will decide the issues without being influenced by the positions taken by each party and partly to increase uncertainty.
 The arbitrator then drafts a non-binding award and opens the sealed offer.
 The offer closest to the arbitrator’s draft becomes the binding award.

 Not hearing the opponent’s final offer causes added uncertainty about acceptable resolutions.
 It may lead to greater issue exploration and discussion in bargaining.
 This exploration process can result in fewer impasses.
-If one party is more risk-averse than the other, the impetus to settle may rise under the increased uncertainty of night baseball arbitration, leading to more frequent concessions and more generous offers.
-This in turn should lead to more frequent pre-arbitration settlements.
+Suppose one party is more risk-averse than the other.
+In that case, the impetus to settle may rise under the increased uncertainty of night baseball arbitration, leading to more frequent concessions and more generous offers.
+This, in turn, should lead to more frequent pre-arbitration settlements.

-It is true that decreased information in night baseball arbitration may lead to more tactical errors when bargaining.
-But the remedy for this is more information seeking, which promotes the exploration of positions and settlement.
+Decreased information in night baseball arbitration may lead to more tactical bargaining errors.
+However, the remedy for this is seeking more information, which promotes the exploration of positions and settlement.

 Gaps in information resulting from the rules of night baseball arbitration generally lead the parties to be overconfident, which pushes final offers higher, increases the spread between them, and reduces the likelihood of pre-arbitration settlements.

-Training and experience decrease this overconfidence, however.
+However, training and experience decrease this overconfidence.
 This may partly explain the results of an eighteen-year longitudinal study of public safety final offer arbitrations.
-The study found that parties (generally unions) retaining expert help (agents or lawyers) were approximately 20% more likely to win the arbitration than those without representation (generally employers).
+The study found that parties (generally unions) retaining expert help (agents or lawyers) were approximately 20% more likely to win the arbitration than those without representation (typically employers).
 In addition, the spread between the offers tended to decrease with representation.
 Over time, employers saw the wisdom of retaining representation, and the discrepancy disappeared.

-Arbitrator Edna Sussman suggests that the parties should exchange several rounds of “final“ settlement offers before the real settlement offer.
+Arbitrator Edna Sussman suggests that the parties exchange several “final“ settlement offers before the genuine offer.
 This would give the parties information and reduce overconfidence.
-But It is really just extending the bargaining after an impasse has already been declared
+But It is just extending the bargaining after an impasse has already been declared.

-Because it reduces the uncertainty that motivates parties to explore one another positions and draw nearer to settlement, Sussman’s approach tonight baseball arbitration may actually reduce the likelihood of settlement prior to arbitration.
-At the moment, however, the discussion will have to remain a theoretical one.
-There does not appear to be any empirical research comparing the efficacy of night baseball arbitration to standard final offer arbitration as a means of promoting settlement.
-Indeed, there do not appear to be any empirical studies of night baseball arbitration at all, though the process is referred to frequently.
+Because it reduces the uncertainty that motivates parties to explore one another’s positions and draw closer to settlement, Sussman’s approach to baseball arbitration may reduce the likelihood of settlement before the arbitration process.
+At the moment, however, the discussion will have to remain theoretical.
+There does not appear to be any empirical research comparing the efficacy of night baseball arbitration to standard final offer arbitration to promote settlement.
+Indeed, there do not appear to be any empirical studies of night baseball arbitration, though the process is referred to frequently.

 Procedural Concerns for Night Baseball Arbitration

 Let’s say you represent the policeman in your city, and they are trying to achieve a 4% wage hike.
-The city, naturally, only wants to give 2%.
-You might want to use one or more expert witnesses, the more impressive the better.
-You could provide a range of examples from comparable communities say from 3 % to 5%.
-But you would need to be ready to defend your choice of “comparable communities,” because the city would undoubtedly choose others to make the opposite argument
+The town, naturally, only wants to give 2%.
+You might want to use one or more expert witnesses; the more impressive, the better.
+You could provide a range of examples from comparable communities, such as 3 % to 5%.
+But you must be ready to defend your choice of “comparable communities” because the city would undoubtedly choose others to make the opposite argument.

-Given the extra work and expense of gathering data and hiring experts, the less effective advocacy and the lack of empirical support for its greater effectiveness.
-Right baseball should be reserved for situations in which maximum pressure to settle must be brought to bear and the stakes are worth the added risk
+Given the extra work and expense of gathering data and hiring experts, the advocacy is less effective, and there is a lack of empirical support for its greater effectiveness.
+Right baseball should be reserved for situations where maximum pressure to settle must be brought to bear, and the stakes are worth the added risk.

 Conclusion